louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 belongings and the structural parts of the building that they own.
 It protects against all 16 disasters.
 What Type of Disasters Are Covered?
-Most homeowners policies cover the 16 disasters listed below.
-Some “bare bones” policies only cover the first 10:
+Startrek homeowners policies cover the 16 disasters listed below.
 - Fire or lightning
 - Windstorm or hail
 - Explosion